 Sometimes when we write posts with an optimistic slant or which discuss taking deliberate action (for example, posts on nutrition, exercise, posttraumatic growth, and actively shifting negative thinking), we receive pushback from people with responses that range from “you don’t know anything about grief” to “this is stupid” to “this won’t work”.

 Something that can feel very frustrating when you’re grieving is that a lot of people offer you advice.
 People don’t always realize that grieving and coping are unique to the individual, and so they assume recommendations based on what worked for them or their neighbor’s Aunt Suzy will be helpful.
 Unsolicited and unrealistic advice, thrust upon you when you are not in the right place to receive it, can be off-putting.
 So I understand if you want to take a defensive stance against it.
-However, I caution you from broadly closing yourself off from all ideas that you find challenging or inconsistent with your experience because your experience will continue to evolve and change.
+However, I caution you from broadly closing yourself off from all ideas that you find challenging or inconsistent with your experience because your grief will evolve and change.